sohamvg/IITbazaar/README.md

 # IITbazaar
+# (Not completed yet)
-A website to buy and sell items in the campus made using Django.
+A web portal to buy and sell items in the campus made using django.